Zhiwei2799/zhiweilin.github.io/_posts/2023-12-01-CNN-ResNet.md

 ![Kernel, Stride, and Padding](https://github.com/zhiweilin27/zhiweilin27.github.io/assets/111717798/5539aec8-7fe1-4b70-a2c7-25c5fa6e6775)

 ## ResNet
 ResNet is the neural network architecture proposed by Kaiming He in the paper [Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385).
 It is widely known for its outstanding performance in image recognition.
-One of the problems ResNets solve is the famous known vanishing gradient.
+One of the problems ResNets solves is the famous known vanishing gradient.
 This is because when the network is too deep, the gradients from where the loss function is calculated easily shrink to zero after several applications of the chain rule.
 This results in the weights never updating their values, and therefore, no learning is being performed.

 ![ResNet Architecture](https://github.com/zhiweilin27/zhiweilin27.github.io/assets/111717798/c654b38f-fa26-4316-b11f-658c598c82fe)